To Footer

 Introduction to Radiography

 Provides an overview of the foundations of radiography and the practitioner's role in health care delivery.
 Examines the principles, practices, and policies of health care organizations, in addition to the professional responsibilities of the radiographer.
 Incorporates basic tube function and radiation protection, as well as legal and ethical considerations.
 Provides a brief overview of other imaging modalities and patient treatments.
-If taken as a Pre-requisite, a minimum grade of C is required.
-Lecture: 1.0 credit (15 contact hours).
-Lab: 1.0 credit (30 contact hours).
+Lecture: 1 credit (15 contact hours).
+Lab: 1 credit (30 contact hours).

 Pre-requisite: BIO 137 with a minimum grade of C.